Azure/azure-quickstart-templates/101-SQL-Injection-Attack-Prevention/README.md

 <a name="config"></a>
 ## Configuration Validation
 * The impact SQL injection can have on a business is far reaching.
 A successful attack may result in the unauthorized viewing of user lists, the deletion of entire tables and, in certain cases, the attacker gaining administrative rights to a database, all of which are highly detrimental to a business.
-Detection and remediation can be easily done using advanced controls along with Audit and Remediation procedure in Cloudneeti.
+Automatic detection and remediation procedure of such vulnerabilities can be easily done using the controls available in Cloudneeti.

 * Cloudneeti is available on the Azure marketplace.
 Try out the free test drive here https://aka.ms/Cloudneeti